An energising junior curriculum, taught by specialists, inspires curiosity at every step.

 Science and Technology

 CCGS is a technology rich learning environment.
-Learn more about our K-12 Digital Literacy curriculum and the use of digital technology in the classroom.
+Learn more about our K to 12 Digital Literacy curriculum and the use of digital technology in the classroom.

 Learning across the curriculum

 Literacy and numeracy are often integrated across the curriculum together with an understanding of contemporary issues and the knowledge, skills, attitudes and behaviours for success identified by the NSW Education Standards Authority (NESA).
 Often a thematic focus like rainforests or cultural identity will involve learning in literacy and numeracy, creative arts, science, geography, history, science and technology.